IIHF World Championship 2026 Betting Preview: Predictions, Odds, & Best Bets

 With each event, this group is gaining confidence, and they should be highly motivated to keep that trajectory going.
 Slovakia will have at least one NHL player on the roster, as Calgary Flames forward Martin Pospisil has already committed.
 Several players from the KHL and other European leagues are also expected to play key roles.

 There’s even a scenario where the ceiling rises further.
-If the Canadiens are eliminated in the first round by the Lightning, Juraj Slafkovský could join the team and give Slovakia a massive boost.
-That outcome is unlikely, but it would be a welcome surprise.
+Unfortunately, Juraj Slafkovsky won’t be playing in Switzerland as a result of the Montreal Canadiens’ playoff success.
 Even without him, if top talent from other countries opts out of this tournament, Slovakia has the potential to play spoiler.

 IIHF World Championship 2026 Predictions and Betting Pick

-I am looking at several players on Team Canada to arrive in Switzerland with motivation on their side.
-There are members on this team who believe they should have been on the Olympic team, which should only elevate their performance.
+I’m looking at several players on Team Canada to arrive in Switzerland with a ton of motivation.
+A few guys on this roster feel they should have been on the Olympic team, and that chip on their shoulder should only drive their level of play.

 The Bet